MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/training-strategy-training-plan-delivery-approach.md

 ---
-title: Delivery approach for training plans for your Dynamics 365 implementation projects
+title: Delivery approach for training plans for implementation projects
 description: Find guidance about how to define how you run training based on your training plan for your Dynamics 365 implementation project. ms.date: 06/26/2023 ms.topic: conceptual